Selling Costs associated with Australian Real Estate

 When you sell a property, and depending on the state or territory your house is located in (given the different state and territory requirements), you may be also responsible for paying the costs of:

-• search fees - to check you can legally sell the property and to calculate any money owing, such as land tax, water and sewerage rates
+- search fees - to check you can legally sell the property and to calculate any money owing, such as land tax, water and sewerage rates

-• termite and pest certificates, which are compulsory in some states and territories
+- termite and pest certificates, which are compulsory in some states and territories

-• mortgage discharge fees, if applicable
+- mortgage discharge fees, if applicable

-• conveyancing costs, if you use a solicitor or conveyancer, and
+- conveyancing costs, if you use a solicitor or conveyancer, and

-• if it applies, supplying the house's energy rating
+- if it applies, supplying the house's energy rating

 In Summary

-To provide a short summary of the type of costs involved in both The sale and purchase of a property in Australia, please review the table below.
+To obtain a short summary of the type of costs involved in both the sale and purchase of a property in Australia, please review the table below.
 The exemplar is a $2 million house for sale and purchase based in New South Wales, and of course there can be extreme variability around some of the individual costs.
 For example, the current condition of the house is going determine very much how much needs to be spent in order to bring it up to the sale condition - $25,000 is used an example, but this may or may not be accurate in individual circumstances.

 Remember - FRCGW